Barbadian Americans

-Barbadian (or Bajan) Americans are Americans of Barbados heritage or ancestry.
+Barbadian (or Bajan) Americans are Americans of full or partial Barbadian heritage.
 The 2000 Census recorded 53,785 US residents born on the Caribbean island 52,170 of whom were born to non-American parents and 54,509 people who described their ethnicity as Barbadian.
 The 2010 US Census estimation report stated more than 62,000 Barbadian Americans are resident in the United States, most of whom are in the area of New York City extending from Rhode Island to Delaware.
 In past years, some also moved to the areas of Chicago, Illinois, and Boston, Massachusetts.

 History

+The first Barbadian immigrants in the United States were white Barbadian settlers.
+Some of these white settlers from Barbados were former indentured servants, who were replaced by African black slaves brought to the island in vast numbers for its flourishing sugar industry after 1650.
 Barbadians were sent to Carolina as slaves.
 The first West Indians brought to the United States were forced laborers from Barbados, who were transferred to South Carolina in the 1670s to work on plantations.
 Slaves from Barbados became a significant part of the black population in Virginia, mainly in the tidewater region of the Chesapeake Bay.